GGasset/GGasset/README.md

 - 👋 Hi, I’m @GGasset / Germán Gasset Martí
-- 👀 I have a passion for machine learning and I´m attracted to data science and data analytics
+- 👀 I have a passion for machine learning and I´m attracted to data science and data analytics I also like extracting all kind of patterns
 - 🌱 I’m currently learning python at DataCamp
 - 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me gassetgerman@gmail.com